IMPORTANT SAFETY INFORMATION

 - within 14 days of stopping an MAOI intended to treat psychiatric disorders.
 The use of MAOIs intended to treat psychiatric disorders with Pamelor or within 14 days of stopping treatment with Pamelor is also contraindicated because of an increased risk of serotonin syndrome.

-- in patient who is being treated with MAOIs such as linezolid or intravenous methylene blue because of an increased risk of serotonin syndrome.
+- in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue because of an increased risk of serotonin syndrome.

 - in patients with hypersensitivity to tricyclic antidepressants.
 Cross-sensitivity between Pamelor and other dibenzazepines is a possibility.